 The average student makes it to the top of the hill by their second hang gliding lesson.

-We offer transport to the top of our 200 foot training hill via a hang glider hauling vehicle (the Brat) for $5 a carry (or $4 a carry if there is more than one student) if you don't want to hike it yourself.
+We offer transport to the top of our 200 foot training hill via a hang glider hauling vehicle.

-Combine the 'Brat' Santa Barbara's consistent weather and excellent instructors and it's easy to see why our students progress often twice or three times as fast, requiring half as many lessons, as many other schools.
+Combine the transport up the hill, Santa Barbara's consistent weather, excellent instructor, and it's easy to see why our students progress often twice or three times as fast, requiring half as many lessons, as many other schools.
 Many students who see how we train after they have learned to fly elsewhere wish they had known about us before.

 Physical Restrictions